 The computer is not OK

-Modern cars have some fairly hi-tech computer gadgetry built into them.
+Modern cars have some fairly high-tech computer gadgetry built into them.
 If the computer sensor tasked with transmitting info to the engine malfunctions, your car won’t start and you’ll need to tow your baby to a mechanic.